kw7oe/jekyll-personal-website/_posts/2018-12-01-advent-of-code-2018-day-1-part-2.md

 ## Part 2

-Part 2 still use the same inputs as Part 1.
+Part 2 still uses the same inputs as Part 1.

 ```
 -9